-Usually, the team losing their star player is getting the short end of the stick in the transaction, but this is not the case.
+Usually, the team losing their star player is getting the short end of the stick, but this is not the case.

 The Los Angeles Clippers traded away their lone superstar to the Detroit Pistons for Avery Bradley, Tobias Harris and Boban Marjanovic on Monday 1/29/2018.
 The trade helps free up cap space from an underachieving star that just signed a maximum contract last year.
 Put on your general manager hats and I will explain why the Clippers should be ecstatic below.

 During the summer of 2017, the Los Angels Clippers went through two important transactions.
 First, their front office traded away Chris Paul to the Houston Rockets.
 Then in a peculiar followup, the Clippers agreed to a $173 million contract with Blake Griffin.
 What made the Blake Griffin signing interested was trading away Chris Paul (their best player) in the first place.
 Usually, trading away their star player is the first step in entering the rebuilding process.
 What comes next are transactions where the team receive assets in the form of draft picks or young players.
 Another path to take are trades that clears up cap space for the organization.
 So when the Clippers announced the new contract agreement with Griffin, a lot of fans seemed confused on their plan.

 Alley-Oop specialist Blake Griffin is scheduled to be paid $29.5 million this year.
 This makes his contract the 5th largest this season in terms of annual dollars.
 The total amount left on his contract after this year is $141 million.
 Year 21-22 is the final season of the contract which is also a player option worth $38 million.
 The money is guaranteed so this is major of significance.
 So even if Griffin doesn’t play, he still can collect his $38 million while holding his team hostage in salary cap.
 Most likely the Detroit Pistons or any team he is on at the time will be approaching the luxury tax during in Griffin’s final year.